Chart Color Schemes

 Infrastructure

-Croydon North has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Croydon North has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects likely affecting this region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified eight projects likely impacting the region.
 Notable ones are Hughes Park Pavilion Redevelopment, Holloway Road Upgrade and Reconstruction Works, Brushy Creek Recycled Water Project, and The Outlook Croydon North.
-The following list details those most relevant:.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.